yuhko-msft/microsoft-graph-docs/api-reference/beta/api/chat-upgrade-installedApps.md

 ---
-title: "Update app in chat"
+title: "Upgrade app in chat"
 description: "API to upgrade an app installed in a chat and bring it in sync with the current version available in the tenant app catalog."
 author: "nkramer"
 localization_priority: Priority